 Sleek and Stylish

-Talivaldis “Ted” Meijers (1926-2012) shaped much of Columbus’s residential designs during the mid-twentieth century.
-His local company, Custom Built Homes, is responsible for the Ranck House’s distinctive design along with many others.
-A Latvian native, Meijers and his wife Ruta immigrated to the United States in 1949, arriving in Columbus in 1951, where he worked as a carpenter’s apprentice before establishing his construction firm.
+Talivaldis “Ted” Meijers (1926-2012) shaped much of Columbus’s residential landscape during the mid-twentieth century.
+His local company, Custom Built Homes, is responsible for the Adler-Pugh House’s distinctive design.
+A Latvian native, Meijers immigrated to the United States with his wife Ruta in 1949, arriving in Columbus in 1951 — where he worked as a carpenter’s apprentice before establishing his construction firm.

 An architectural standout, the home’s post-and-beam construction supports a broad, central gabled roof with a window wall overlooking the lake behind the house.
 Coupled with the wide, screened-in back porch, the views give the home the feeling of a lakeside resort.

-Three additional houses will be open for the tour on Saturday, May 18, from 1-6 p.m.
+The Back to the Future tour runs from 1 to 6 p.m. on Saturday, May 18.
+Shuttle service begins at North Christian Church and will take guests to all stops on the tour.
+Parking will also be available at North Christian.
 Advance tickets are $20 for non-members, $15 for Indiana Landmarks members, and $10 for Indiana Modern members.
 Day-of-tour tickets will be $25.
 For more on the tour’s headquarters and ticket outlets, call 317-639-4534 or visit the event page.

 Stay up to date on the latest news, stories, and events from Indiana Landmarks, around the state or in your area.